GLOBAL MARKETS-Stocks inch higher as new coronavirus cases fall

 China's foremost medical adviser on the outbreak, Zhong Nanshan, told Reuters numbers of new cases were falling in some provinces and forecast the epidemic would peak this month, although investors remained sceptical.

+Stocks in New Zealand .NZ50 rose to a record high and then pared gains.
+The local dollar NZD=D3 rose 0.9% to $0.6462 for its biggest daily gain since December after the country's central bank dropped a reference to the chance of further cuts, suggesting its easing cycle might be over.

-In the commodities market, U.S. crude futures CLc1 ticked up 0.32% to $50.10 a barrel on hopes that Chinese demand for oil will pick up once the flu-like virus is contained.
+In the commodities market, U.S. crude futures CLc1 rose 0.88% to $50.38 a barrel, while Brent crude LCOc1 rose 1.33% to $54.83 per barrel on hopes that Chinese demand for oil will pick up once the flu-like virus is contained.

 Saudi Arabia wants global oil producers to agree a quick supply cut in response to the coronavirus, sources familiar with the kingdom's thinking have told Reuters, which is another supportive factor for crude futures.

-In the offshore market, the yuan CNH=D3 was little changed at 6.9682 per dollar but close to a two-week high.
+In the onshore market, the yuan CNY=CFXS held steady at 6.9685 per dollar.

 ((stanley.white@tr.com; +81 (0)3 4563 2799; twitter.com/stanleywhite1 ;))